mihiarc/fvs-python/README.md

 6. **Small to Large Tree Transition**
    - Height growth estimates from the small-tree model are weighted with the height growth estimates from the large tree model over a range of diameters (Xmin and Xmax) in order to smooth the transition between the two models.
-   - For example, the closer a tree’s DBH value is to the minimum diameter (Xmin), the more the growth estimate will be weighted towards the small-tree growth model.
+   - For example, the closer a tree's DBH value is to the minimum diameter (Xmin), the more the growth estimate will be weighted towards the small-tree growth model.
-   - The closer a tree’s DBH value is to the maximum diameter (Xmax), the more the growth estimate will be weighted towards the large-tree growth model.
+   - The closer a tree's DBH value is to the maximum diameter (Xmax), the more the growth estimate will be weighted towards the large-tree growth model.
-   - If a tree’s DBH value falls outside of the range given by Xmin and Xmax, then the model will use only the small-tree or large-tree growth model in the growth estimate.
+   - If a tree's DBH value falls outside of the range given by Xmin and Xmax, then the model will use only the small-tree or large-tree growth model in the growth estimate.
    - Xmin and Xmax vary by species.
    - The weight applied to the growth estimate is given by the following equation:
    ```python